 can use a channel scan to measure the energy on the channel, search for the coordinator with which it

-associated, or search for all coordinators transmitting beacon frames within the POS of the scanning device.
+associated, or search for all, or a subset of, coordinators transmitting beacon frames within the POS of the scanning device.

 The active scan is performed on each channel by the MLME first sending a beacon request command (see

-7.3.7).
+7.3.7) or an EBR (7.3.13).
 The MLME then enables the receiver and records the information contained in each received beacon in a PAN descriptor structure (see Table 55 in 7.1.5.1.1).
 The active scan on a particular channel terminates when the number of PAN descriptors stored equals an implementation-specified maximum or when

 [aBaseSuperframeDuration * (2n + 1)] symbols, where n is the value of the ScanDuration parameter, have